 Weekends in Keller offer a more relaxed atmosphere.
 As well as the wide variety of exciting trips provided for all boarders at St Catherine's, Fifth Formers also enjoy the privilege of unsupervised visits to Guildford in groups, for shopping or the cinema, with parental permission.
 Having extended access to the school facilities also allows the girls to catch up with any academic work, practise their instruments or relax after fixtures.

-The Sixth Form: The A Level Years and Looking forward
+Life in The 6: The A Level Years and Looking forward

 Boarding in the Sixth Form is designed to give the girls high levels of personal responsibility and independence in preparation for life beyond school.
 Girls in Sixth Form boarding enjoy an environment that, whilst still being both supportive and caring, encourages them to develop into independent young women, ready to embrace the next step of their lives when most girls go on to university or specialist art, music and drama schools.
 All Sixth Formers, boarders and day girls, are allowed to wear their own clothes in school, although there is a sixth form dress code that they all have to follow.
 This allows for comfort and also a chance to express individuality and character.